urmeo/Psychometric/README.md

 Open `en/index.html` (English) or `fr/index.html` (French) in any browser -- no server required.

-Or open `index.html` for a language selector that redirects automatically.
+Or open `index.html` for a language chooser.

 ## Running Tests